Elizaboy26190/reactDemo/README_answers.md

 The data is stored in a sorted form to allow for easy use.

 If I would have had more time I could also have introduced a service worker which can help to reduce bandwitdh lagging.
+This would help with caching images as we can intercept the request between the application the internet and load the cachedimages directly if needed.
+Whilst the browser itself does limited caching of these images within a session, this would be better as it would be done by streaming so we don’t have to wait for the whole image to load.
+Services workers can also help to control version updates by intercepting the requests and then adding notifications to encourage users to upgrade.
+An example of a server worker I created previously to tackle the issue of caching images and avatars as part of my udacity scholarship can be seen at https://github.com/Elizaboy26190/udacity/public/sw .
+If I implemented this method then the result would be a much better ofline-first app but would be memory intensive if the number of posts increased significantly.
+We could solve this by restricting the number of cached images etc to 50 or so as in the example above to limit this.

 # Initial versions